Arash217/project-2-1819/README.md

 #### Reflow

-While 'font-display: swap;' works, it may cause reflow, because of the different font sizes between the fallback font family and the custom font family.
+While 'font-display: swap;' works, it might cause reflow, since the fallback font family and the custom font family can have different font sizes.
 This issue can be solved by making sure that the font sizes match.
 [Font style matcher](https://meowni.ca/font-style-matcher/) for example, can be used for this.